 Compare and find the perfect rental from $78 per night by searching among the 1,019 properties available in Rarotonga.
 By directly analysing these properties, HomeToGo highlights the best deals as well as the highest rated rentals in Rarotonga.

 Recommended holiday lettings in Rarotonga

-Rent a holiday apartment, home or cottage in Rarotonga: from $74 per night
+Rent a holiday home, apartment or cottage in Rarotonga from just $78 per night

 Best holiday homes with a patio or terrace

 Best holiday lettings with a pool

 Top holiday lettings with fishing spots nearby

 Check out the climate diagram for Rarotonga.
 In February maximum temperatures go higher than 30°.
 No heat wave is expected in July, where minimum average temperatures usally hit a 20° low.
 The rainiest month is February while the driest month is October.